-Our bodies are made up of millions of cells.
-In each cell there are 46 chromosomes.
+Our bodies are made up of trillions of cells.
+In each cell there are tiny structures called chromosomes.
 The DNA in our chromosomes determines how we develop.
-Down syndrome is caused when there is an extra chromosome.
-People with Down syndrome have 47 chromosomes in their cells instead of 46.
+Most people have 23 pairs of chromosomes in each of their cells (46 in total).
+People with Down syndrome have 47 chromosomes in their cells.
 They have an extra chromosome 21, which is why Down syndrome is also sometimes known as trisomy 21.

 - some characteristic physical features